efornara/frt/doc/Environment.md

 ## `FRT_KMSDRM_DEVICE`

-Selection of the dri card to use is done by an heuristic tuned for the Raspberry Pis.
+Selection of the dri card to use is done by an heuristic tuned for the Pis.
 For other devices, you might have to select it manually.
 For
 example:

     FRT_KMSDRM_DEVICE=/dev/dri/renderD128